Chayora – benefiting our community and the planet

 - Openness and honesty: We will act with honesty and integrity towards colleagues, customers, suppliers and regulators and treat them with respect.
 We encourage people to think and challenge decisions that are not in the best interest of the company or our customers.

 Chayora Academy, Tianjin Vocational Institute: In support of China’s mandate to become the world leader in artificial intelligence by 2025, focusing on developing sectors such as driverless vehicles, face recognition and intelligent robots, Chayora has launched the Chayora Academy in Tianjin, where its first 300MW hyperscale data center campus is located.
 The Chayora Academy will be a focus for the international data centre community to foster the growth of top local talent for direct employment and customers.

 Chayora Academy at Tianjin Vocational Institute

 The Chayora Academy will have its physical base within the Tianjin Vocational Institute and will ensure that all operational personnel involved in delivering services at the Chayora Tianjin Campus in Beichen – whether directly employed by Chayora or customers, or employed through outsourced service partners, are fully inducted, trained and regularly retrained to achieve world-class service standards.

 Tianjin Vocational Institute was first established in 1978, initially as the Chemical College of Tianjin University and by the end of 1982 it had transformed into Tianjin Vocational Institute, currently among 17 universities and colleges in China receiving World Bank funding.
 The campus covers over 766,000 sqm and has 27 advanced laboratories.

-With 17,000 students it is one of the leading higher educational establishments in Tianjin with over 2,000 students enrolled on its telecommunications and data centre programme.
+With 17,000 students it is one of the leading higher educational establishments in Tianjin with over 2,000 students enrolled on its telecommunications and data center programme.